-A metal spoon becomes hot from the boiling water inside the pot.
+- If you leave a metal spoon propped up in a pot, it will become hot from the boiling water inside the pot.

-When ironing a skirt, the iron is hot and the heat is transferred to the skirt.
+- When ironing a piece of clothing, the iron is hot and the heat is transferred to the clothing.

-If you stoke your log fire in the fireplace with a poker and leave the poker in the fire, it will become very hot.
+- If you stoke a fire in the fireplace with a poker and leave the poker in the fire, the poker will become very hot.

-A heat exchanger uses a hot fluid to conduct heat to a cooler fluid without the two touching.
+- A heat exchanger uses a hot fluid to conduct heat to a cooler fluid without the two actually coming into direct contact.

-Sand can conduct heat.
-Walking on the beach on a hot summer day will warm your feet.
+- Sand can conduct heat.
+This is why walking on the beach on a hot summer day will warm your feet.

-Light bulbs give off heat and it you touch one that is on, your hand will get burned.
+- Light bulbs give off heat.
+If you touch a light bulb when it is on, your hand will get burned.

 Everyday Electrical Conduction

-The wires in your house conduct electricity and allow lights to come on when you flip the switch.
+- The wires in your home conduct electricity and allow lights to come on when you flip the switch.

-With a landline phone, sound waves are converted into electricity and conducted over wires to the other person's phone where they are converted back to sound waves.
+- With a landline phone, sound waves are converted into electricity that is conducted over wires to the other person's phone.
+There, it is converted back to sound waves.